mdickers47/pkg-collectd-mikey/README.md

   and have it work

-It's not a separate package of config files that depends on collectd, for the reason that collect claims ownership of `/etc/collect.conf` which makes it impossible for another package to modify.
+It's not a separate package of config files that depends on collectd, for the reason that collectd claims ownership of `/etc/collectd.conf`, which makes it impossible for another package to modify.

 ## adding monitoring of a Synology NAS